OA-DS/IBM_DS_Capstone/README.md

-# IBM_DS_Capstone
+# Case Study: Winning Space Race with Data Science
-This project contains files relevant to IBM Data Science Capstone.
+This case studt is part of IBM Data Science Professional Certificate.
+In this project, we will predict the cost of SpaceX Falcon9 rocket launch using classification models(such as KNN, SVM, Decision Tree, and LogisticRegression).